CyberT33N/extjs-cheat-sheet/README.md

 <br><br>

 ## View
-- A View is any type of component that is visually represented.
+- A View is nothing more than a Component, which is a subclass of Ext.Component.
+A view contains all of your application's visual aspects.
 For instance, grids, trees and panels are all considered Views.
 - The user interacts with Views, which display data held in Models.
 - You can easily say stuff that will get rendered.